 It is the Group’s policy to abide by all laws, directives and regulations relevant to its field of operations and to act in a manner so as to minimise the effects of our operations on the environment.

 As AMS has operations across a number of countries, local management drives environmental performance.
 Specific, site-level objectives are established to ensure compliance with local legislative and external management system requirements.
 AMS uses a variety of indicators to monitor environmental performance.

-In 2018 AMS will be the main sponsor of the St Luke’s Hospice Midnight Walk, which will be held on the streets of Crewe and Nantwich in June.
+In 2018 AMS was the main sponsor of the St Luke’s Hospice Midnight Walk, which will be held on the streets of Crewe and Nantwich in June.
 St Luke’s Cheshire Hospice has been providing palliative care to local people, supporting them in ways beyond the scope and funding of the NHS.
-We will be supporting this event through employee participation and marshalling.
+We supported this event through employee participation and marshalling.